awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 1. \(Optional\) If the **AmazonEKS\_CNI\_Policy** managed IAM policy is attached to your [Amazon EKS node IAM role](create-node-role.md), we recommend assigning it to an IAM role that you associate to the Kubernetes `aws-node` service account instead\.
 For more information, see [Configuring the VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.

 1. This procedure assumes that you have an existing cluster named `my-cluster` in the `us-west-2` Region\.
 For a different existing cluster, change the values\.
-If you don't already have an Amazon EKS cluster and an Amazon Linux 2 node group to add a Windows node group to, then we recommend that you follow the [Getting started with `eksctl`](getting-started-eksctl.md) guide instead\.
+If you don't already have an Amazon EKS cluster and an Amazon Linux 2 node group to add a Windows node group to, then we recommend that you follow the [Getting started with Amazon EKS – `eksctl`](getting-started-eksctl.md) guide instead\.
 The guide provides a complete end\-to\-end walkthrough for creating an Amazon EKS cluster with Amazon Linux and Windows nodes\.

    Create your node group with the following command\.
 Replace the <example values> with your own values\.